Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 Let it be given a covector field $A_{\nu}$ such that for a phase transformation it transforms according to the law

-then this vector is called gauge potential.
+then this vector is called \emph{gauge potential}.
 With it

-is said to be the gauge derivative of the gauge field.
+is said to be the \emph{gauge derivative} of the gauge field.

-For gauge fields we may introduce the operation of complex conjugation without the necessity of introducing any additional structure.
-For a gauge field of given charge the complex conjugate gauge field has opposite charge.
+For the gauge fields we may introduce the operation of complex conjugation without the necessity of introducing any additional structure, and hence for a gauge field of $q$ charge the complex conjugate gauge field has $-q$ charge.

 There is no decomposition of the gauge potential into more fundamental elements.
 In fact complex conjugation is compatible with gauge derivatives automatically.

 From the gauge connection we define